 Kid Quest – SDSU Cooperative Extension’s Kid Quest (Fitness, Food and Fun) program in the 5-6 grade classrooms motivates students to practice healthy eating and physical activity behaviors.

-Lowell Elementary School Garden, “A Growing Place Garden” in Sioux Falls
+Lowell Elementary School Garden, “A Growing Place Garden” in Sioux Falls.

 Lunchtime Solutions offers a program called Farmers Market Selection which features fruits, vegetables, and other foods that are seasonal, usually locally grown or school grown along with nutritional information to help students connect food choices to future wellness.